DominykG/dotNet_List/README.md

 # dotNet_List

-This is .NET Core project so it can be built Windows, Mac and Linux.
+This is .NET Core project so it can be built on Windows, Mac and Linux.

 Built project .exe for windows can be found in ...\dotNet_List\List\List\bin\Release\netcoreapp2.0\win-x64